FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Experiments and Analyses

 Since the proposed method applies augmentation in the representation space, we compare FRAug with other augmentation approaches using random noise $\Delta \boldsymbol{u}$ following different distributions.
 Specifically, we train the prediction head $h$ with real feature embeddings $\boldsymbol{u}$ as well as their augmented variants $\boldsymbol{u}+\Delta \boldsymbol{u}$.
 We adopt three common distributions for sampling the values of $\Delta \boldsymbol{u}$: Uniform distribution $\mathcal{U}$, Laplace distribution $Lap$ and Gaussian distribution $\mathcal{N}$.
 We define the standard deviation $\gamma$ of each distribution as a hyperparameter and report the best results.
+Moreover, we compare our method with concurrent works applying data augmentation, \ie, \emph{FAug} \cite{jeong2018communication} and \emph{FedReg} \cite{xu2022acceleration}.

-In Table \ref{tab:augwithrandom}, we display the evaluation results of representation augmentation approaches with random noise on the OfficeHome benchmark.
-We notice that the random noise augmentation approaches lead to performance increases on FedAvg, but there is a distinct performance gap between the random noise augmentations and FRAug, which further highlights the effectiveness of the proposed method.
+In \cref{tab:augwithrandom}, we display the evaluation results of representation augmentation approaches with random noise, as well as the concurrent works, on the OfficeHome benchmark.
+We notice a distinct performance gap between these methods and FRAug, which further highlights the effectiveness of the proposed method.